Kwamé the Boy Genius: Featuring a New Beginning

-Kwamé the Boy Genius: Featuring a New Beginning is the debut studio album from American hip hop artist Kwamé, released on January 31, 1989, on Atlantic Records.

-The album peaked at number 114 on the Billboard 200 chart.
+Kwamé the Boy Genius: Featuring a New Beginning is the debut studio album by American hip hop musician Kwamé.
+It was released on January 31, 1989, on Atlantic Records.
+It peaked at 114 on the U.S. Billboard 200 and reached the thirteenth spot on the R&B Albums chart.

-Release and reception
+Critical reception

-The album peaked at 114 on the U.S. Billboard 200 and reached the thirteenth spot on the R&B Albums chart.

-Steve Huey at Allmusic called the album's production "bright, appealing, and funky," and remarked that Kwamé himself was "a sorely neglected figure today, even among fans of playful, intellectual hip-hop."
+Steve Huey at AllMusic called the album's production "bright, appealing, and funky," and remarked that Kwamé himself was "a sorely neglected figure today, even among fans of playful, intellectual hip-hop."